alebairos/xfutebol/manual.md

 - The DRIBBLE action is a crucial maneuver in XFutebol for players to advance the ball and evade opponents, especially in tightly contested areas.
 - This action highlights the importance of individual player attributes, particularly Speed and Skill, in successful ball control and evasion.
 - Executing effective DRIBBLE actions requires strategic consideration of both the dribbler's and the adjacent opponent's strengths and weaknesses.
+- *Since only Defenders and GKs can stop a dribbler, it's a efficient strategy to dribble to evade crowded areas of the board.*

 ### 3.6 Sprint Action